makerdao/community/governance/votes/templates/exec vote ex2.md

 - Total Delegates: 10

 ### JAT1 DAO Resolution for Monetalis Clydesdale
-As per this forum post, the following DAO Resolution will be approved if this executive proposal passes.
+As per this forum [post](https://forum.makerdao.com/t/clydesdale-quarterly-return-of-surplus-fund/21291), the following DAO Resolution will be approved if this executive proposal passes.
-- The DAO Resolution with the IPFS hash QmaGTVioBsCPfNoz9rbW7LU6YuzfgqHDZd92Hny5ACfL3p will be approved by MakerDAO - the DAO Resolution may be viewed here.
-- This will instruct the trustees of the Monetalis Clydesdale (RWA007-A) JAT1 arrangement to sell a portion of ETF holdings and return the profits to the MakerDAO surplus buffer via the input conduit smart contract.
+- This will instruct the trustees of the Monetalis Clydesdale (RWA007-A) JAT1 arrangement to sell a portion of ETF holdings and return the profits to the MakerDAO surplus buffer.
+This resolution can be viewed [here](https://gateway.pinata.cloud/ipfs/QmaGTVioBsCPfNoz9rbW7LU6YuzfgqHDZd92Hny5ACfL3p)

 ### Launch Project Funding
-As per this forum post, the following DAI transfer from the Launch Project budget will take place, if this proposal passes.
+Per this forum [post](https://forum.makerdao.com/t/utilization-of-the-launch-project-under-the-accessibility-scope/21468), a DAI transfer from the Launch Project budget will occur if this proposal passes.
-- 2,000,000 DAI will be transferred to 0x3C5142F28567E6a0F172fd0BaaF1f2847f49D02F.
+- 2,000,000 DAI will be transferred to the address: 0x3C5142F28567E6a0F172fd0BaaF1f2847f49D02F.

 ### Spark Proxy Spell Execution

-As part of this executive proposal, a Proxy Spell for Spark Protocol at 0x443f3f4328553f5f85dFc0BA3D59969708201E14 will be triggered if this executive proposal passes.
+A Proxy Spell for Spark Protocol at 0x443f3f4328553f5f85dFc0BA3D59969708201E14 will be executed if this proposal passes.

 This Proxy Spell includes the following changes to Spark Protocol: